 Indiana University is certainly not immune to this crisis.
 We are all hearing almost daily about more deaths and impacts of this devastating crisis.
 It affects IU faculty, staff, students, alumni, and their families, friends, and neighbors.
 People are dying.
 We must act!
 Now is the time to bring to bear the resources of all IU campuses to help address and mitigate this destructive and deadly public health crisis.

 Undergraduate teaching is at the heart of great public universities.
 It is the reason that most students attend the university, and it is the most immediate way in which we fulfill our missions of creating opportunity, of building the foundations for personally and professionally rewarding lives, and of educating an active, informed, and productive citizenry.
 Teaching is not a burden or distraction; it is—together with research and engagement—what we do as an institution of higher learning.

 IU also serves the state, the nation, and the broader world by embracing the values that underpin a liberal undergraduate education.
 These values are at the core of an IU education.
 It is an education in the depth and breadth of human knowledge.
-The skills fostered by a liberal education—critical thinking, problem solving skills, creativity and the abilities to communicate clearly, remain flexible, and to respond quickly, thoughtfully and ethically in a world of rapid change—are also at the heart of IU’s teaching values.
+The skills fostered by a liberal education—critical thinking, problem-solving skills, creativity, and the ability to communicate clearly, to remain flexible, and to respond quickly, thoughtfully and ethically in a world of rapid change—are also at the heart of IU’s teaching values.

 IU already invests very heavily in teaching and learning.

 - Every IU campus is home to a center for teaching and learning, where pedagogical and instructional technologies consulting is available for all faculty and instructors.